donna2864/Java-Programming/PracticeProblems/Questions.md

 13. Find Armstrong Numbers from 1 to N
 14. Is given year a leap year or not
 15. Print prime numbers from 1 to N
+16. Finding if given number is a pythagorean triplet